Geonovum/ogc-api-testbed/README.md

 The main design principles are:

-* any action on the server/VM is performed remotely
+* any action on the server/VM host is performed from a client host
 * i.e. no direct access/login to/on the server/VM is required, only maybe for problem solving
 * remote actions can be performed manually or triggered by GitHub Workflows
 * all credentials (passwords, SSH-keys, etc) are secured
-* both a "stable" and "experimental" stack should be available
+* operational stack instances for "production" (stable) and "sandbox" (playground)

 The (DevOps-) components for this setup are: